-VU's Academic integrity and preventing plagiarism policy explains the importance of staff and student honesty in relation to academic work.
+VU's Academic Integrity Policy explains the importance of staff and student honesty in relation to academic work.
 It outlines the kinds of behaviours that are considered to be "academic misconduct", including plagiarism.

 According to this document, examples of plagiarism include: